 This tradition continued into adulthood.
 As a result, we would have the entire family over for Taco Salad night!
-However, after going plant based, we found ourselves wanting this same simple pleasure so we adapted this recipe to fill the need.
-You can add countless elements to your vegan taco salad including the always beloved avocado, black olives, roasted peppers, just to name a few.
+However, after going plant-based, we found ourselves wanting this same simple pleasure so we adapted this recipe to fill the need.
+You can add countless elements to your vegan taco salad including the always-beloved avocado, black olives, and roasted peppers, just to name a few.

-The “chorizo” crumble is a great meat substitute for a plethora of dished including tacos, pasta dishes or sloppy joe base.
+The “chorizo” crumble is a great meat substitute for a plethora of dishes including tacos, pasta dishes, or sloppy joe base.

 As far as the assembly, there are innumerable ways to go about this.
 We like to make food look pretty so we made rows but for simplicity, you can put it all in a bowl and toss it to your liking.
 We hope you enjoy this Vegan Taco Salad as much as we do.